-The on-chip temperature sensor is a PTAT (proportional to absolute temperature) topology which has provision for zero point calibration.
+The on-chip temperature sensor is a PTAT (proportional to absolute temperature) topology.
 A pair of Flash option bytes contain the calibration data.
-The temperature sensor can be disabled by a bit in the Power Control Register 0 (page 29) to reduce power consumption.
+The temperature sensor can be disabled by a bit in the Power Control Register 0 (page 30) to reduce power consumption.